Ohio Nurse Practice Act (2 Hours)

 Licensed nurses must (D) delegate nursing tasks, including medication administration, only in accordance with chapters 4723-13, 4723-23, 4723-26, or 4723-27 of the OAC.
 (See also “Delegation Guidelines” below.)

 Licensed nurses must (E) report and document their nursing assessments and observations, care provided, and the patient’s response to that care in a complete, timely, and accurate manner.
-Licensed nurses must document any (F) errors in or deviations from a prescribed regimen to the appropriate practitioner in a timely and accurate manner.
+Licensed nurses must report any (F) errors in or deviations from a current valid order to the appropriate practitioner in a timely and accurate manner.

 Licensed nurses must (G) not falsify, or conceal by any method, patient records or any other document prepared or used in the course of nursing practice.
 This includes case management documents or reports, time records, reports, and other documents related to billing for nursing services.